 Before you redesign your law firm's website or start a new internet marketing campaign, it's important to pay attention to the Pennsylvania Disciplinary Rules of Professional Conduct related to internet marketing.
 Those who violate Pennsylvania Bar rules might face possible disciplinary action.

-The first step to Internet marketing is understanding the applicable bar rules for attorney advertising requires reading each rule in its entirety.
+The first step to Internet marketing is understanding the applicable bar rules for attorney advertising by reading each rule in its entirety.
 Additional information can be found in the comments to each rule and the advisory ethics opinions interpreting the rules.
 Although the rules in the State of Pennsylvania are restrictive, an attorney can stay in full compliance while still having an extremely effective internet marketing campaign.
 Taking an ethical approach to marketing means following the letter and spirit of each rule.

-Pennsylvania Rules of Professional Conduct - Visit the The Disciplinary Board of the Supreme Court of Pennsylvania website.
+Pennsylvania Rules of Professional Conduct - Visit the Disciplinary Board of the Supreme Court of Pennsylvania website.
 Find the Pennsylvania Rules of Professional Conduct were adopted by Order of the Supreme Court of Pennsylvania dated October 16, 1987 and effective April 1, 1988.
 This version of the text contains recent revisions & amendments through November 21, 2013.
 The physical address of the Pennsylvania Judicial Center is located at:

 601 Commonwealth Avenue